Mac-Adam/DnD-Tracker/README.md

 This project is not yet fully finished, the pcb and the files contain some errors that I haven't fixed yet.
 The errors are:
   - Didn't reverse the logic of the LED ON button, insead of turning the leds off, it blasts them at full power
+  - Transistors in one of the signal reperaters in the HP modules are switched (P is in flsae of N and N is in place of P)
   - The housing has misaligned mounting holes
 ## The Future
 I might make the design modular, this would enable greater flexibility and probably would be cheaper.